 Reserve Best Sellers and Sneak Peeks of Books Being Published in May and June

 Download or view May Fiction and May Non-Fiction.
 Click on the links for the complete list with titles (in blue) linked to the Minuteman Library catalog.
 You may also pick up a complete list in the library and ask librarians to request them for you.

-Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
-Read Charlotte’s column in the September 24, 2015 issue of the Norwood Transcript and Bulletin.
+Allison Palmgren is the Technology Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
+Read Allison’s column in the February 4th edition of the Norwood Transcript and Bulletin.

 I paced the mini-mart attached to the former Mobil station on Nahatan Street, anxious why it was taking so long.
 My recent inspection had resulted in a big red rejection sticker so this was the last hurrah.
 The door to the garage finally opened; the verdict was in.